cloudnull/tribble-api/README.rst

 Open Tribble Cloud Clustering API
 =================================

 Tribble is an API system with allows for multiple cloud deployments, on multiple cloud providers all based on schematics.
-The system uses an authenticated system which restricts access access to resources based on a username, key, and password.
+The system uses an authenticated system which restricts access to resources based on a username, key, and password.
 Authentication is presently done through the API and managed via the "cloudauth" table.
 Usernames and Passwords are stored in this table which restrict access to the various API endpoints and the resources within the system.

 Schematic Definition